-Over the past few weeks, the coronavirus (COVID-19) pandemic has left the entire world living a new reality.
-With more than 180 countries affected, over 350,000 reported cases, and with a death toll that surpasses 15,000, it is safe to say overcoming this challenge concerns us all.
+Over the past months, the coronavirus (COVID-19) pandemic has left the entire world living a new reality.
+With more than 180 countries affected, reported cases in the tenths of millions, and with a death toll that at this point surpasses 1.5 million, it is safe to say overcoming this challenge concerns us all.

 This global phenomenon is reshaping our society, shining a light on the importance of civic behavior and how individual actions can have a huge impact on the world when we commit to doing something together.
 This is a time for unity, patience, and resilience, virtues exemplified by millions of migrant workers who overcome impossible challenges on a daily basis.
 We know, thanks to them, that the human spirit can overcome anything.

 While there is already a wealth of information out there, we would like to contribute by offering you some resources and tips to navigate this COVID-19 pandemic.
 Here, you will also find information regarding our current services so you can continue to send money to your loved ones during this time of need.